Pet Sounds: Background

-The Beach Boys' sixth album, All Summer Long (July 1964), concluded their beach-themed period, after which their music shifted toward an increasingly divergent stylistic and lyrical direction.
-In January 1965, 22-year-old Brian Wilson, leader of the band, declared his withdrawal from touring to concentrate on songwriting and studio production.
-The rest of the group—Brian's brothers Carl and Dennis, cousin Mike Love, and friend Al Jardine—continued touring without him; session musician Glen Campbell initially filled his role, followed by Bruce Johnston, who, alongside Terry Melcher, had been a Columbia Records staff producer and member of the Ripchords and Bruce & Terry.
+The Beach Boys' sixth album, All Summer Long (1964), concluded their beach-themed period, and they began to alter their stylistic and lyrical direction.
+In January 1965, Brian Wilson, leader of the band, declared his withdrawal from touring to concentrate on songwriting and studio production.
+The rest of the group—Brian's brothers Carl and Dennis, cousin Mike Love, and friend Al Jardine—continued touring without him.
+Session musician Glen Campbell initially filled his role, followed by Bruce Johnston.

-Through 1965, Wilson showcased great advances in his musical development with the albums The Beach Boys Today! and Summer Days (And Summer Nights!!).
-Released in March, Today! departed from the group's earlier sound through orchestral arrangements, introspective themes, and a move away from surfing, car, and simplistic love motifs.
-Its lyrics adopted an autobiographical tone, portraying narrators as vulnerable, neurotic, and insecure, while the second half of the record contained five songs with a unified theme.
+Through 1965, Wilson showcased great advances in his musical development with The Beach Boys Today! and Summer Days (And Summer Nights!!).
+Today! departed from the group's earlier sound through orchestral arrangements and a move away from surfing, car, and simplistic love motifs.
+Its lyrics adopted an autobiographical and emotional tone and, on the record's second side, contained five songs with a unified theme.
 Summer Days, issued three months later, bridged Wilson's progressive style with the band's pre-1965 approach.

-On July 12, Wilson began recording "Sloop John B" but temporarily shelved the track to focus on Beach Boys' Party!, an informal studio album created to meet Capitol Records' demand for a Christmas release.
-That October, he and his wife, 17-year-old Marilyn Rovell, moved from West Hollywood to a home on Laurel Way in Beverly Hills, where he later stated he spent subsequent months contemplating "the new direction of the group".
-Between October and December, he refined "Sloop John B" and recorded six new compositions, including "The Little Girl I Once Knew", which was released as a single in November.
-In December, Capitol issued "Barbara Ann" from Party! as a single without consulting the band; Wilson publicly dismissed it as unrepresentative of their upcoming work.
-From January 7 to 29, 1966, the bandmates toured Japan and Hawaii.
+Wilson began recording "Sloop John B" but shelved the track to focus on Beach Boys' Party!, an informal album created to meet Capitol Records' demand for a Christmas release.
+Later in the year, he refined "Sloop John B" and recorded six new compositions.
+Without consultation, Capitol issued "Barbara Ann" from Party! as a single; Wilson dismissed it as unrepresentative of their upcoming work in an early 1966 interview.